parthmaheta/parthmaheta/README.md

 - 👋 Hi, I’m @parthmaheta from Northern Hemisphere
 - i am geek who love to write high quality code
-- i know javascript,react,node js ,php ... this list keep increasing because of my curiosity about technologies
+- i know javascript,react,node js ,php ... this list keep increasing because of my curiosity
-- using technologies to solve real world problems is something that excites me every morning.
+- using technologies to solve real world problems is something that excites me to build cool stuff for humanity.